zzhgithub/dubbo-composer/ReadMe.md

 - 0.0.3 register comsumer to zookeeper, Conversion using predefined data types
 - 0.1.0 Support interface call of docker-composer-api-gen automatic generation tool
 - 0.1.1 Handling issues with registered versions
+- 0.1.2 Fix the problem that the requested data is the same every time

 ## thanks